-This quickstart guide is for users who want to try the Redocly API registry in less than 5 minutes.
+This quickstart is for users who want to try the Redocly API registry in less than 5 minutes.

 If you prefer watching a video, here's the link to our API registry tutorial.